ApoorvaKhajbage/Bus-Ticket-Booking/README.md

-#JAN PARIVAHAN.
-##CODE EXPLAINATION
+# JAN PARIVAHAN - Bus Ticket Management System

+## Overview

- The code includes two classes: Ticket and Bus.
-The Ticket class is used to generate and store information about a bus ticket, such as the ticket number, bus number, passenger name, boarding point, destination, and fare.
-The Bus class is used to store information about a bus, such as the bus number and the stops the bus makes.
+JAN PARIVAHAN is a simple bus ticket management system implemented in Python.
+It consists of two main classes: Ticket and Bus.
+The Ticket class handles ticket generation and storage, while the Bus class manages information about buses and their stops.

+## Code Explanation

+### Ticket Class
+The Ticket class is responsible for generating and storing information about bus tickets.
+It includes the following functionalities:

-In the Ticket class, there is a constructor function that takes in the bus number, passenger name, boarding point, destination, and fare as arguments, and sets these values as the data for the ticket.
-The constructor also generates a ticket number by getting the current system time and converting it to an integer.
+- **Constructor**: Initializes ticket data such as ticket number, bus number, passenger name, boarding point, destination, and fare.
+The ticket number is generated using the current system time.

-There is also a function called writeToFile() that opens the "tickets.csv" file and writes the ticket data to it.
-The ticket data is written in the format of a comma-separated values (CSV) file, with each field separated by a comma.

-In the printTicket() function, the ticket data is printed to the console in a formatted way.
-The time that the ticket was booked is also printed, along with the time that the ticket is valid until (one hour after the booking time).

-In the Bus class, there are two constructors.
-The first constructor has no arguments and sets the default values for the bus number and stops.
-The second constructor takes in the bus number and stops as arguments, and sets these values as the data for the bus.

-The getNumber() function returns the bus number, and the getStops() function returns the stops that the bus makes.
-The isFull() function checks if the maximum limit of tickets has been reached for the bus.
-It does this by opening the "tickets.csv" file and counting the number of tickets with the same bus number as the current bus.
-If the ticket count is equal to the maximum limit, the function returns true, indicating that the bus is full.
-Otherwise, it returns false.
+- **writeToFile()**: Writes ticket data to a CSV file named "tickets.csv" in a comma-separated format.
+- **printTicket()**: Formats and prints ticket information to the console, including the booking time and ticket validity.

+### Bus Class
+The Bus class stores information about buses, including the bus number and stops.
+Key functionalities include:

+- **Constructors**: Two constructors, one with default values and another that accepts bus number and stops as arguments.
+- **getNumber()**: Returns the bus number.
+- **getStops()**: Returns the stops that the bus makes.
+- **isFull()**: Checks if the bus has reached its maximum ticket limit by counting the tickets associated with the bus in the "tickets.csv" file.
-The bookTicket() function books a ticket for the current bus.
-It takes in the passenger name, boarding point, and destination as arguments.
-It first checks if the bus is full by calling the isFull() function.
-If the bus is full, an error message is displayed and the function returns.
-Otherwise, it calculates the fare based on the distance between the boarding point and destination, and creates a new Ticket object with the calculated fare.
-The ticket data is then written to the "tickets.csv" file and the ticket is printed to the console.
+- **bookTicket()**: Books a ticket for the current bus, calculating the fare based on the distance between the boarding point and destination.
+If the bus is full, it displays an error message; otherwise, it creates a new Ticket object, writes ticket data to the CSV file, and prints the ticket information.

+## Usage
+To use the JAN PARIVAHAN system:
+1. Instantiate Bus and Ticket objects as needed.
+2. Book tickets using the `bookTicket()` method of the Bus class.
+3. View booked tickets and their details using the `printTicket()` method of the Ticket class.

+## Note
+Ensure that the "tickets.csv" file exists and is writable by the program for ticket storage.

+This system provides a basic framework for managing bus tickets efficiently and can be further expanded to include additional features such as ticket cancellation, seat allocation, and user authentication.